DigitaleGesellschaft/jekyll-theme-conference/README.md

       url: 'https://github.com'
 ```

-The navigation bar automatically collapses when the available space is too small (e.g. on a smaller screen).
-The breakpoints are given by [Bootstrap](https://getbootstrap.com/docs/4.6/layout/overview/#responsive-breakpoints).
+The navigation bar automatically collapses when the available space is too small (e.g., on a smaller screen).
+The breakpoints are given by [Bootstrap](https://getbootstrap.com/docs/5.3/layout/breakpoints/).
 The default breakpoint is `md` (collapsing if the screen width is smaller than 992px).
 It can be adapted by setting the `breakpoint` property under the `navigation` property to either `sm`, `md`, `lg`, or `xl`.

-When installed as a progressive web application (see the _Progressive Web App (PWA)_ section below), the navigation bar moves to the bottom.
+When installed as a progressive web application (see the [_Progressive Web App (PWA)_](#progressive-web-app-pwa) section below), the navigation bar moves to the bottom.
 In PWA mode, it displays link icons and ignores links with `live: true`.
 Please note that the navigation bar has a limited width and no vertical scrolling.
 To hide an entry in this mode, set `pwa_hide: true` on its link.

 ```yaml
 conference: